Gordon999/Pi-MP3_Player/README.md

 # Pi-MP3_Player
 Pi-MP3_Player

+Designed to be used with a Pi and the Pi 7" Touchscreen LCD.
+(Using a PC display may not put all the displayed items in the correct places, I don't know why)

+I use the analog audio output on the 3.5" 4way socket.
+Bluetooth may work BUT I found it kept dropping out.

 The playlist is stored in /home/pi/Queue.txt with the following format...

 Who^The Very Best of the Who^01 I Can't Explain.mp3^8A51-08B8